Mashpoe/c-hashmap/readme.md

 When the map reaches a certain capacity, it needs to be resized, and the valid entries must be copied to a new chunk of memory.
 The linked list structure makes this process more efficient because it allows the hashmap to quickly iterate through all valid entries rather than having to check each "bucket" for a valid entry to copy over.

-A side effect of using a linked list structure to make resizing more efficient is that it also allows us to iterate over a hashmap's entries in the order they were added at no extra cost!
+A side effect of using a linked list structure is that it also allows us to iterate over a hashmap's entries in the order they were originally added, and this can be done at no extra cost!

 ## Cleaning Up

-You can free a hashmap's internal data using `hashmap_free()`:
+You can free a hashmap's internal data with `hashmap_free()`:

 ```c
 void hashmap_free(hashmap* map);
 ```

 The hashmap does not make copies of the keys that you provide, so make sure you free them properly.
-If you want to rely solely on the hashmap to do this, then you can use `hashmap_iterate()` to free each key.
+If you want to rely solely on the hashmap to do this, then you can use [`hashmap_iterate()`](#callbacksiterating-over-elements) to free each key.
 If you want to free an entry's key and/or value before you removing the entry, you can call [`hashmap_remove_free()`](#clean-up-old-data-when-removing-an-entry).
 If you want to free an entry's key and/or value before overwriting the entry, you can call [`hashmap_set_free()`](#clean-up-old-data-when-overwriting-an-entry).

 This also applies to freeing any data that's referenced by an entry's `uintptr_t` value.